Reg McKay: Early life

 Reginald David McKay was born on 15 July, 1953 in Keith, Moray, which was then a part of Banffshire.
 He attended Keith Grammar School but dropped out at the age of thirteen and, according to himself, began to lead a delinquent lifestyle.
 The family moved to Govan after McKay's father obtained a job in Glasgow, where McKay attended Govan High School, where he was bullied and, on two incidents, slashed for his north-eastern roots.
 He was admitted to Glasgow University, where he received a master's degree in psychology.

 Career

 Social work

 After graduating from Glasgow University McKay moved to Edinburgh, where he developed an interest in the plight of homeless people.
-He returned to Glasgow to engage in social work, mostly in Glasgow, to help the homeless.
-He was eventually appointed director of social services of Argyll and Bute Council in Lochgilphead.
-He remained a social worker for over twenty years.
+He returned to Glasgow to engage in social work in aid of the homeless, mostly in Glasgow.
+The Argyll and Bute Council in Lochgilphead eventually appointed him director of social services.
 He was also director of the Scottish chapter of National Children's Home, a charity for children in the United Kingdom now known as Action for Children.

 In 1982, McKay wrote a court report for Paul Ferris, an eighteen-year-old detainee at Longriggend Young Offenders' Institute who had stabbed another inmate.
-In 1998, Ferris was jailed in Durham for selling Uzi submachine guns, and McKay encouraged Ferris to tell his story in a book.
-Ferris and McKay wrote The Ferris Conspiracy, which was published in 2001 and became a bestseller in Scotland.
+In 1998, Ferris was caught selling Uzi submachine guns in Durham and jailed.
+McKay, who encouraged Ferris to tell his story, proceeded to co-author The Ferris Conspiracy (2001) with him; it sold well in Scotland.